swcarpentry/DEPRECATED-bc/lessons/thw-python/strings-io/tutorial.md

 Example:

-First, count the number of lines in a unix shell by using `wc -l <FILENAME>`. `wc` is a word-count command in unix, and the `-l` option specifies line counting.
+First, count the number of lines in a Unix shell by using `wc -l <FILENAME>`. `wc` is a word-count command in Unix, and the `-l` option specifies line counting.

     $ wc -l bigFile.txt